antonjlin/bento-go/README.md

 ### Basics

-In order to begin interacting with Bento, you need to obtain a *BentoSession This can be done via the following functions: For production:
+In order to begin interacting with Bento, you need to obtain a *Session This can be done via the following functions: For production:

     session, err := bento.GetProductionSession("myAccessKey", "mySecretKey")